odahu/odahu-docs/source/ref_model_format.md

 # Model Format

-The **Legion Model Artifact Format** (LMAF) describes a format to package, store, and transport ML models.
+The **Odahu Model Artifact Format** (OMAF) describes a format to package, store, and transport ML models.

 Models can be built in different languages and use different platform libraries.
 For example: {Python, Scala, R, ...} using {scikit-learn, tensorflow, keras, ...}.

-An LMAF **Artifact** is stored as a file-system folder packed into a ZIP file using the Deflate ZIP compression algorithm.
+An OMAF **Artifact** is stored as a file-system folder packed into a ZIP file using the Deflate ZIP compression algorithm.

 The Artifact contains:

-* `legion.model.yaml` a YAML file in the root folder.
+* `odahuflow.model.yaml` a YAML file in the root folder.
 This file contains meta-information about the type of binary model and other model related information (e.g. language, import endpoints, dependencies).

-* Additional folders and files, depending upon meta-information declared in `legion.model.yaml`.
+* Additional folders and files, depending upon meta-information declared in `odahuflow.model.yaml`.

-## legion.model.yaml
+## odahuflow.model.yaml

 File structure:

 * `binaries` - Language and dependencies that should be used to load model binaries
-* `binaries.type` - Required Legion Model Environments.
-See section [Legion Model Environments](#legion-model-environments).
+* `binaries.type` - Required Odahu Model Environments.
+See section [Odahu Model Environments](#odahu-model-environments).
-* `binaries.dependencies` - Dependency management system, compatible with the selected Legion Model Environment
+* `binaries.dependencies` - Dependency management system, compatible with the selected Odahu Model Environment
 * `binaries.<additional>` - Model Environment and dependency management system values, for example 'a path to the requirements file'
-* `model` - Location of the model artifact Model artifact format depends on [Legion Model Environment](#legion-model-environments).
+* `model` - Location of the model artifact Model artifact format depends on [Odahu Model Environment](#odahu-model-environments).
 * `model.name` - name of the model, `[a-Z0-9\-]+`
 * `model.version` - version of model.
 Format is `<Apache Version>-<Additional suffix>`, where `Additional suffix` is a `[a-Z0-9\-\.]+` string.
 * `model.workDir` - working directory to start model from.
 * `model.entrypoint` - name of model artifact (e.g. Python module or Java JAR file).
-* `legionVersion` - LMAF version
+* `odahuflowVersion` - OMAF version
 * `toolchain` - toolchain used for training and preparing the Artifact
 * `toolchain.name` - name of the toolchain
 * `toolchain.version` - version of used toolchain.